Green Chilli Paste

 Hari mirch paste

-Green chilli is a very well known spice for its fiery taste.
+What is Green Chilli Paste?
+Green chilli is a very well known Indian spice for its fiery taste.
 It is often preferred by Jain people.
-It can be made into paste by washing them thoroughly, removing the stem and chopping into medium pieces.
+It can be made into paste by washing green chilli thoroughly, removing the stem and chopping into medium pieces.
 Further, grind them into mixture with sufficient lemon juice and salt.
 Do not add water.
 Lemon and Salt will act as preservative and will keep it fresh and green in frozen form.

 Pick some fresh from the vegetable market or just ask the vegetable vendor to add a few free ones to your vegetable bag.
 Fresh unripe chillies come in green shade.
 While buying fresh chillies look for crisp unwrinkled ones.
 Make sure they are bright and unbroken.